hydrocort/sctp-dsai-mod2-project-team4/README.md

 # Go to: https://www.kaggle.com/settings -> API -> Create New API Token
 # This will download a kaggle.json file

-# Place kaggle.json in the project root directory
+# Place kaggle.json in the credentials folder in project root directory (like your google service account credentials)
 # The script will automatically configure it for you
 ```